DQiaole/FlowDiffusion_pytorch/README.md

 ```

 ## Models
-We provide pretrained [models]().
+We provide pretrained models on the [releases page](https://github.com/DQiaole/FlowDiffusion_pytorch/releases/tag/v1.0.0).
 The default path of the models for evaluation is:
 ```Shell
 ├── check_points
     ├── autoflow-ImagenUnet/pipeline-900000